harrispopgen/mammal_mutation_spectra/1_GenerateMutationSpectraUsingMutyper/readme.md

 The individual-level spectra are used for PCA analyses, and the species-level spectra for pairwise distance calculations between species.

-The process occcurs in three substeps:
+The process occurs in three sub-steps:
 * *Step 3a* : running `mutyper spectra` using `step_3a_mutyper_spectrum.RandomizingAcrossPopsWithinSpecies.sh` and its job-array wrapper `step_3a_mutyper_spectrum.RandomizingAcrossPopsWithinSpecies.WRAPPER.sh`
 * *Step 3b* : summing up the spectra counts across all genomic intervals to get total masked-genome spectra counts using `step_3b_sumupspectra_acrossintervals.R` and its wrapper `step_3b_sumupspectra_acrossintervals.WRAPPER.sh`
 * *Step 3c* : concatenating the spectra across all species/populations to make one master file `allSpectra.PopulationLevel.BasedOn5individualsPerPop.notprojected.usethis.txt` (which is in Dryad in the mutyperOutput_7mer.tar.gz directory)